Genealogy

 • how a term became technical in one place and metaphorical somewhere else

-Use Pathfinder instead when your main goal is to study a broad question and save a followable roadmap.
+Choose Pathfinder when your main goal is to study a broad question and save a followable roadmap.

 What You Get